pivotal-sprout/sprout-orchard/README.md

-Apple Orchard is a set of scripts (bash & ruby) which run the [Chef](http://www.opscode.com/chef/) recipes in [Pivotal Workstation](https://github.com/pivotal/pivotal_workstation) in order to create OS X disk images which are deployed via
+Sprout Orchard is a set of scripts (bash & ruby) which run the [Chef](http://www.opscode.com/chef/) recipes in [Pivotal Workstation](https://github.com/pivotal/pivotal_workstation) in order to create OS X disk images which are deployed via